DETAILED ACTION

 (6) regarding claim 9:

-Sudharsan disclosed most of the subject matter as described as above except for specifically teaching wherein the distance is determining by a fault locator, and wherein the fault locator comprises a time domain reflectometer.
+Sudharsan disclosed most of the subject matter as described as above except for specifically teaching wherein the distance is determined by a fault locator, and wherein the fault locator comprises a time domain reflectometer.

-However, Yaramasu teaches wherein the distance is determining by a fault locator, and wherein the fault locator comprises a time domain reflectometer (page 2, I. Introduction, para.
+However, Yaramasu teaches wherein the distance is determined by a fault locator, and wherein the fault locator comprises a time domain reflectometer (page 2, I. Introduction, para.
 [0005], note that Sequence time domain reflectometry (STDR) and spread spectrum time domain reflectometry (SSTDR) have been used to detect and locate intermittent arc faults).

-At the time of filing for the invention, it would have been obvious to a person of ordinary skilled in the art to teach wherein the distance is determining by a fault locator, and wherein the fault locator comprises a time domain reflectometer.
+At the time of filing for the invention, it would have been obvious to a person of ordinary skilled in the art to teach wherein the distance is determined by a fault locator, and wherein the fault locator comprises a time domain reflectometer.
 The suggestion/motivation for doing so would have been in order to detect and locate fault in an aircraft system (Abs.).
 Therefore, it would have been obvious to combine Sudharsan and Sawhney with Yaramasu to obtain the invention as specified in claim 9.

 The proposed rejection of claim 4, renders obvious the steps of the method (fig. 1) claim 18 because these steps occur in the operation of the proposed rejection as discussed above.
 Thus, the arguments similar to that presented above for claim 4 is equally applicable to claim 18.